aupasana/vedanta-old/pages/siddhanta.md

 discusses the viṣhaya and phala as well.
 This text requires a good grounding in navya nyāya.

+Swami madhavananda writes that 'the vedānta paribhāṣhā is the most widely read book on [vedānta] philosophy next to sadananda yogindra's vedanta sara'.

 ### Links

 - [ongoing sanskrit lectures on the vedānta paribhāṣā by shrī maheshwaran][vp-m]